My first blog post! Do people still make blogs…

 1 cup polenta (or cornmeal – not instant)

 half of 1 lemon

--boil the water with salt in a medium pot. slowly pour in the polenta as you stir with a whisk. keep stirring for a couple minutes. turn the heat to low and cover the pot. stir every 10 minutes for about a minute. do this for about 45 minutes until creamy, then add the butter. keep it covered if not using right away about 20 minutes, after that it will solidify and not be as creamy!
+-boil the water with salt in a medium pot. slowly pour in the polenta as you stir with a whisk. keep stirring for a couple minutes. turn the heat to low and cover the pot. stir for a minute about every 10 minutes. do this for a total of about 45 minutes until creamy, then add the butter. if not using right away keep it covered up to 20 minutes.

--meanwhile preheat the oven to 425 degrees and clean the radishes and greens and let them dry a bit. chop off the greens and save them. cut the radishes in half or in quarters if they are big. toss the radishes with the honey and oil and season with salt and pepper. pour into a baking dish and squeeze lemon juice on top. roast for about 15 minutes, until radishes are softened and starting to brown. season with more salt and pepper if need.
+-meanwhile preheat the oven to 425°F and clean the radishes and greens and let them dry a bit. chop off the greens and save them. cut the radishes in half or in quarters if they are big. toss the radishes with the honey and oil and season with salt and pepper. lay them out onto a baking dish and squeeze lemon juice on top. roast for about 15 minutes, until the radishes are softened and starting to brown. season with more salt and pepper if needed.

 -heat a medium skillet and add the bacon, cook until crispy, about 10 minutes. remove the bacon and some of the grease if there is too much and add the radish top greens until softened.